 About This Course

-2 x H5, 4 x O6/H7; O6/H7 in Maths, H4 in a Lab Science or Maths or Applied Maths.
+1 x H4, 1 x H5, 4 x O6/H7; Maths and a Lab science subject are required.
 See Requirements for full details.

 The BSc Nutritional Sciences combines a number of scientific disciplines to provide a thorough understanding of the role of diet and nutrition in health and in the prevention of major diseases such as cardiovascular disease, cancer, diabetes and osteoporosis.